 Tool Keeper - a bucket of some sort to keep your tools from migrating away from you.
 I currently keep my tools in a small tool bucket in my vehicle and take only my stand and the tools I will need with me to the horse.
 That seems efficient for me, but everyone is different.
 Keeping all your tools with you in a 5 gallon bucket is handy too and will save a few trips back to the rig to get a tool you didn't bring along.
 Remember your camera is also an important tool!

-Digital Camera - Every horse owner (and especially hoof professional) should have a file on their computer or in print of each horse with pics of the horses body and hoof pictures taken from specific angles for future reference.
+Digital Camera or Cell phone: Every horse owner (and especially hoof professional) should have a file on their computer or in print of each horse with pics of the horses body and hoof pictures taken from specific angles for future reference.
 This can be critical for a professional, but also helpful for horse owners and not just for those doing their own trimming.

 Tool care: Working with horses usually exposes our tools to inclement weather.
 However, keeping your tools dry and functioning properly means not allowing them to be exposed to dampness for prolonged periods.
 Dry your nippers after working outside in the rain and do not leave your tools outside overnight.
 Use steel wool to remove rust and be sure to oil your nipper joints when nippers feel sticky.

 The joints should work freely - without stiffness.